 It used to be that to have a powerful gaming/media computer, you’d have to get the biggest, baddest computer cases and just cram big components in it.
 It was understandable, as to be able to game at really high specs even as recent as 5 years ago, you would probably get more bang-for-buck with a two-card graphics processing setup (nVidia’s SLI or ATI/AMD’s Crossfire).

-Plus, streaming media online is getting more and more prevalent these days with Netflix and Spotify and HBO Go and Hulu and whatever else…including the *cough* ones.
+Plus, back then, you need quite a few hard drives.
+Now, though, streaming media online is getting more and more prevalent with Netflix and Spotify and HBO Go and Hulu and whatever else…including the *cough* ones.
 Storing media in your hard drive doesn’t really make sense anymore.
 That, and a single hard drive can now hold terabytes, so the average consumer doesn’t need as many hard drive bays nowadays.

 Now, originally, I wanted to start with a much bigger list (about 30+, off the top of my head), then narrow down one-by-one with detailed explanations along the way.
 However, I feel like that might be too long and boring so instead I’m going to straight away list my top choices with simplified explanations.
 Hopefully these will resonate with your tastes as well and help you cut down on research time.

-I’m going to zero in on just 4 cases (and some honourable mentions) and do the bulk of the research for you.
+I’m going to zero in on just 4 cases and do the bulk of the research for you.
 The results will be based on these criterias:

 Would it fit with, say, a living room like this?